helpscout/beacon-android-sdk-sample/README.md

 Beacon ID field is mandatory.
 Failing to provide it will throw an `SDKInitException` when an interaction with the `Beacon` object is done.

 ## Launching the Beacon User Interface

 Once you’ve initialized Beacon, you’re ready to interact with it.
 Whenever you want to invoke Beacon, use the code below to display the Beacon user interface.

 ```java
 BeaconActivity.open(context);
 ```

-We've put together a [sample demo project](https://github.com/helpscout/beacon-android-sdk-sample/tree/master/sample-kotlin) that showcases how you integrate with Beacon SDK and launch the Beacon User Interface.
+We've put together several [sample demo projects](https://github.com/helpscout/beacon-android-sdk-sample/tree/master/sample-kotlin) that showcase how you can integrate with Beacon SDK and launch the Beacon User Interface.

 ## Authenticating users